Albertis Harrison

 Albertis Sydney Harrison Jr. (January 11, 1907 – January 23, 1995) was an American politician and jurist.
-A member of the Democratic Party associated with Virginia's Byrd Organization, he was the 59th Governor of Virginia in 1962–66, and the first governor of Virginia to have been born in the 20th century.
+A member of the Democratic Party associated with Virginia's Byrd Organization, he served as the 59th governor of Virginia from 1962 to 1966.

+Harrison is the first governor of Virginia to have been born in the 20th century.

 Early life and education

 Harrison was born in Alberta, Virginia, the son of Albertis Sydney Harrison and Lizzie, (née Goodrich).
-He has been widely reported as related to Benjamin Harrison V who signed the Declaration of Independence and two United States presidents, William Henry Harrison and Benjamin Harrison, the 9th and 23rd Presidents.
+He has been widely reported as related to Benjamin Harrison V who signed the Declaration of Independence and two United States presidents, William Henry Harrison and Benjamin Harrison, the 9th and 23rd Presidents, however before his death, he found this to be false.

-He received an LL.B degree from the University of Virginia Law School in 1928.
-Harrison married Lacey Virginia Barkley c.1940.
-They had two children, Antoinette H Jamison and Albertis S. Harrison III and 6 grandchildren, Joseph D. Goodrich Harrison, Monica Harrison Kopf, Virginia Lacey Jamison, and James Carper Jamison II.
+He received a Bachelor of Laws degree from the University of Virginia Law School in 1928.
+Harrison married Lacey Virginia Barkley in 1930.
+They had two children: Antoinette H Jamison and Albertis S. Harrison III; and 6 grandchildren: Joseph D. Goodrich Harrison, Monica Harrison Kopf, Virginia Lacey Jamison, and James Carper Jamison II.

 Legal and political career

 Harrison went into legal practice in Lawrenceville, Virginia, where he became town attorney, before being elected commonwealth's attorney of Brunswick County.

 He was elected to the Senate of Virginia in 1947.
 He served there for ten years, before being elected Attorney General of Virginia in 1957.

-Harrison resigned as Attorney General in April 1961 to run for Governor, winning election that November with 63.84% of the vote, defeating Republican H. Clyde Pearson.
+Harrison resigned as attorney general in April 1961 to run for governor, winning election that November with 63.84% of the vote, defeating Republican H. Clyde Pearson.
 His administration increased educational financing for new schools and laboratories and raised teachers' pay.
 He promoted the development of state-supported colleges and technical schools as well as improved vocational training.
 He helped to modernize state banking laws to attract investment and accelerated highway construction.